Service Worker Registration Patterns

 Optimal scope configuration prevents silent push event failures and ensures cryptographic handoffs occur within trusted contexts.
 The transition from navigator.serviceWorker.ready to PushManager.subscribe() requires strict sequencing to avoid race conditions.

 Registration readiness must resolve before invoking subscription methods.
 Concurrent calls during page load or background tab activation frequently trigger InvalidStateError or return null subscriptions.
-Implement explicit permission gating and isolate credential injection to prevent key leakage.
+Always gate subscription calls on navigator.serviceWorker.ready.

 async function initializePushSubscription(applicationServerKey) {